 Another way to give your skin a break is by cutting back on the foundation, powder and sunscreen.
 Unless you're planning on being outdoors for longer than 10 minutes, you really don't need sunscreen.
 Cover up with a toque and some sunglasses and you're good to go.
 Let your skin be bare from heavy creams and makeup.
 Preservatives and heavy oils can clog pores and lead to the breakouts you’re trying to cover up.
-If you need to use something to protect your sensitive dry skin when outdoors, use a light oil that's easily absorbed.
-In the evening, wash your face and ensure your cleanser is not leaving any residue on your skin.
-Wash with a light cleanser (or an oil cleanser) and remove with a warm face cloth.
-Follow with a hydrosol (flower water) on a cotton pad to ensure you’ve removed any makeup and residue the cleanser left behind.
+If you need to use something to protect your sensitive dry skin when outdoors, use a light oil that's easily absorbed like this one by Helena Lane or this one by Cocoon Apothecary without essential oils.
+In the evening, wash your face and ensure your cleanser doesn't leave any residue on your skin.
+Wash with a light cleanser (or an oil cleanser if you have dry skin) and remove with a warm face cloth.
+Follow with a hydrosol (flower water) on a cotton pad to ensure you’ve removed all makeup and residue from your skin.
 Do not follow with a cream; just let your skin be bare for one night.

 3) Drink lots of water